mtp61/multiplayer-game/README.md

 Then open your browser and go to your localhost at  [http://127.0.0.1:3000/](http://127.0.0.1:3000/) or [http://localhost:3000](http://localhost:3000).

 To test multiplayer funtionality, either open a new tab or connect another computer to the same network and type in the address bar the IP of the computer hosting the server (ex.
 10.250.63.223:3000, as found in Network preferences).

+### CS50 IDE setup
+To host the game on CS50 IDE, upload the zipped source files to the IDE and unzip them.
+Open a terminal and type in the same commands you would execute if you were to serve it on localhost (see above).
+Finally click on CS50 IDE (upper left corner of the page) > Web Server.
+Chrome might block the scripts for safety reasons, so just click on the "shield" icon in the address bar and "allow unsafe scripts" for the game to work.
+Copy the URL and send it to who you want to play with.

 ## Controls